voxeet/comms-sdk-react-native/docs/enums/internal.ConferenceStatus.md

 • **LEAVING** = `"LEAVING"`

-Informs that the local participant is leaving a conference.
+The local participant is leaving a conference.

 ___